gourshete/gourshete.github.io/_posts/2019-06-17-rails-request-lifecycle.markdown

 Web server creates env hash to pass it to Rack's call method.
 This env hash has information like http_verb, http_method, parameters, rack_app_version, etc.

 And the call method responds in three variables - status, header and body.
-Status to tell about request completed successfully or not.
-Body has actual response.
+Status is http status, to tell about request completed successfully or whatever happened with it.
+Headers is a hash of http headers, and Body is an array of response.

 Coming to rails, the config.ru file will look something like